sdondley/Dist-Zilla-for-Beginners/tutorial5.md

 and a fancier, markdown version `README.md` automatically generated for you without having to know a lick of markdown syntax.

-Let's take a moment to understand what we added to our `dist.ini` file.
+Let's take a moment to understand what you added to the `dist.ini` file.
 The first line in brackets is, of course, the name of the plugin.
-In `.ini` file parlance, bracketed text starts a new **section** in our `dist.ini` file.
+In `.ini` file parlance, bracketed text starts a new **section** in the `dist.ini` file.

-Below and within this section we supplied two **parameters,** using the standard key/value pair `.ini` syntax.
-Because they are in the section our plugin is named after, they got passed to our plugin.
-Think of the parameters as custom commands we give to our `README` insertion robot on the assembly line.
-As you might assume by looking at the parameters, we are instructing the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.
+Below and within this section you supplied two **parameters,** using the standard key/value pair `.ini` syntax.
+Because they are in the section our plugin is named after, they got passed to the plugin.
+Think of the parameters as custom commands given to our `README` insertion robot on the assembly line.
+As you might assume by looking at the parameters, you instructed the `[@ReadmeAnyFromPod]` plugin to generate a `README.md` file using the `markdown` syntax.
 Each plugin has different parameters that it will accept which you can discover by carefully reading its documentation.